GovTechSG/innersource-documentation/how-to-innersource.md

 save you lots of time.
 Discussing over 30-60 minutes only takes 30-60 minutes.
 Clear contributing documentation can save even more time.

 ### It takes time to get people up to speed with the codebase and go through a couple of Merge Request iterations to get something done.
-What if we don't have time right now to handle that?
+What if we don't have time right now to handle that? <!-- {docsify-ignore} -->

 Similar to the previous question, check again and make sure that it will truly take longer to teach someone about your codebase than to do the work yourself.
 Also, don't make assumptions about your potential